pravega/pravega/documentation/src/docs/terminology.md

 -->
 # Terminology

-Here is a glossary of terms related to Pravega:
+The glossary of terms related to Pravega is given below:

 | **Term**                        | **Definition**                                                                                                                                            |
 |---------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------|